kajmagnus/kajmagnus-blogg/src/pages/2017-08-15-new-embedded-comments/index.md

 - **Looks nice**.
 Does it?

-[Source code here](https://www.effectivediscussions.org/) but not much point in having a look right now; I first should finish writing installation instructions.
+[Source code here](https://github.com/debiki/ed-server).
+I haven't finish writing installation instructions.

 There're moderation tools, spam filtering and rate limits.
 Works on mobile (well at least on my mobile) but currently might take some seconds to load (3 & 4 years old Android & iPhone 5S).
 I can provide embedded comments hosting if you don't want to maintain a server yourself.
-There's forum software too, where everyone can use the same logins and accounts.
+There's forum software too, where everyone can reuse their embedded-comments logins and accounts.

-Feel free to scroll down & have a look, and post test comments e.g. "test-test-123", and give me feedback.
+Feel free to scroll down & have a look, and post test comments, or serious comments, and give feedback.
 Do you maybe want to try this comments system for your blog / website?
 Be prepared to update your html a few times, and to report problems, before everything stabilizes.